 (2) The superintendent to whom property is surrendered shall cause the property to be inspected, and shall then ensure that the property is dealt with in accordance with any directions issued by the chief executive officer.

-[Regulation 36A inserted in Gazette 11 Feb 2003 p.
+[Regulation 36A inserted: Gazette 11 Feb 2003 p.
 414.]

 36B.
 Refusing to store property